qualdevcsteam/ai-blog-tldr-chatgpt/README.md

 - Summary appears in the TL;DR box

 ### View on Frontend
-- Readers see the TL;DR box at top of posts
+- Readers see the TL;DR box at the top of posts
 - Can click ChatGPT/Perplexity buttons for extended discussion

 ## Settings